VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### A1.7 Parcel Definitions and Interpretations in Existing Vermont Statute

 This section lists existing Vermont statutes that define or interpret a definition of a parcel.
-It does not list those statutes that use the term "parcel" as an identifier to clarify an idea being discussed.
+It does not list those statutes that use the term "parcel" as an identifier to clarify an idea or specify the location of what is being discussed.

 [10 V.S.A. § 1442 - Conservation and Development / Lake Shoreland Protection Standards](https://legislature.vermont.gov/statutes/section/10/049A/01442)
 > § 1442 (13) “Parcel” means a portion of land or a tract of land with defined boundaries created by dividing the land by sale, gift, lease, mortgage foreclosure, court-ordered partition or decree, or filing of a plat, plan, or deed in the records of the municipality where the act of division occurred.